Vulnerability discovered in Linux HDLC driver

 They have posted a solution to prevent the n_hdlc module from being loaded by restarting the computer as follows

-This applies to Red Hat Enterprise Linux 6, 7 and Red Hat Enterprise MRG 2, so
+applies to Red Hat Enterprise Linux 6, 7, and Red Hat Enterprise MRG 2, so

-be sure to check for these update patch releases.
+be sure to check for updates to these patches.

 0